 Admit it.
 When it comes to visiting Vietnam, Ha Long Bay is the lure and you are the fish.

-Visiting comes at a cost.
-Just not to you.
+Visiting comes at a cost, just not yours.

 We’re going to dive deep into the issues concerning Ha Long Bay and go over the factors you should consider when aiming to visit Ha Long Bay (as) ethically (as possible).